 - Professor of Radiation Oncology

 - Jerome P Richie, MD, FACS

 - Section Editor — Cancer of the Urethra, Penis, and Ureter; Urologic Surgery; Prostate Cancer

 - Harvard Medical School

-The study of precancerous lesions of the prostate is important for understanding prostatic carcinogenesis, and more importantly, for developing potential chemopreventive measures for prostate cancer.
+The study of precancerous lesions of the prostate is important for understanding prostatic carcinogenesis and for developing potential chemopreventive measures for prostate cancer.

 Four major pathologic entities will be discussed in this topic review: prostatic intraepithelial neoplasia (PIN), atypical adenomatous hyperplasia (AAH, also termed adenosis), atrophic lesions, and atypical small acinar proliferation (ASAP).
-High-grade PIN and ASAP are most likely precursors of the majority of prostatic adenocarcinomas.
+High-grade PIN is the most likely precursor of the majority of prostatic adenocarcinomas.
 In contrast, AAH and atrophic lesions are possible, although uncertain, precancerous lesions.
+ASAP is not a true biological entity but is a diagnostic term in pathology when a lesion suspicious for but not diagnostic of carcinoma is identified.
 The pathologic characteristics, prevalence, relationship to prostate cancer, and clinical significance of these lesions are discussed in this topic, with a particular emphasis on PIN.

 PROSTATIC INTRAEPITHELIAL NEOPLASIA

 Prostatic intraepithelial neoplasia (PIN), first described in 1969 , is a neoplastic proliferation of prostatic epithelial cells that is confined to preexisting prostatic ducts or acini (glands).
 PIN was further characterized and initially termed intraductal dysplasia in 1986 ; the currently used term "prostatic intraepithelial neoplasia" was introduced in 1987 and endorsed by consensus at a 1989 conference [3,4].